[Home] [ News] [ Events] [ People] [ Research] [ Education] [Visitor Info] [UCSD Only] [Admin]

 Abstract:

-This paper concerns the formulation and analysis of a new interior method for general nonlinearly constrained optimization that combines a shifted primal-dual interior method with a projected-search method for bound-constrained optimization.
+This paper concerns the formulation and analysis of a new interior-point method for constrained optimization that combines a shifted primal-dual interior-point method with a projected-search method for bound-constrained optimization.
 The method involves the computation of an approximate Newton direction for a primal-dual penalty-barrier function that incorporates shifts on both the primal and dual variables.
-Shifts on the dual variables allow the method to be safely ``warm started'' from a good approximate solution and eliminates the ill-conditioning of the associated linear equations that may occur when the dual variables are close to zero.
+Shifts on the dual variables allow the method to be safely ``warm started'' from a good approximate solution and avoids the possibility of very large solutions of the associated path-following equations.
 The approximate Newton direction is used in conjunction with a new projected-search line-search algorithm that employs a flexible non-monotone quasi-Armijo line search for the minimization of each penalty-barrier function.
-Numerical results show that the proposed method requires fewer iterations than a conventional interior method, thereby reducing the number of times that a search direction must be computed.
-In particular, results from a set of quadratic programming test problems indicate that the method is particularly well-suited to solving the quadratic programming subproblem in a sequential quadratic programming method for nonlinear optimization.
+Numerical results are presented for a large set of constrained optimization problems.
+For comparison purposes, results are also given for two primal-dual interior-point methods that do not use projection.
+The first is a method that shifts both the primal and dual variables.
+The second is a method that involves shifts on the primal variables only.
+The results show that the use of both primal and dual shifts in conjunction with projection gives a method that is more robust and requires significantly fewer iterations.
+In particular, the number of times that the search direction must be computed is substantially reduced.
+Results from a set of quadratic programming test problems indicate that the method is particularly well-suited to solving the quadratic programming subproblem in a sequential quadratic programming method for nonlinear optimization.

 UCSD-CCoM-22-01.pdf February 2022